What evidence can you share that demonstrates the impact of the engagement?

 What did you find most impressive about them?

 It’s definitely the price; that was what drove us to work with them in the first place.
-With a decreased price, there comes the expectation that the work won’t come with the bells and whistles that a $100,000 website comes with.
-If we’re saving $75,000 and getting a product that might require a bit more of a hands-on process in the end, then it’s worth it to me.
+With a decreased price, there comes the expectation that the work won’t come with the bells and whistles that a higher cost website comes with.
+If we’re saving a lot of money and getting a product that might require a bit more of a hands-on process in the end, then it’s worth it to me.
 I’m really thankful to Site Nine Studios, and I’ll continue to work with them in the future.

 Are there any areas they could improve?